 Hornsby Crusher Plant

-Hornsby Park is a newly transformed 60-hectare public park set in the heart of a former sandstone quarry in Old Mans Valley, nearby the Hornsby CBD.
+Hornsby Park is a newly transformed 60-hectare public park set in the heart of a former basalt quarry, nearby the Hornsby CBD.
 Featuring open lawns, picnic areas, walking trails, and heritage elements, the park is an environment for anyone who wishes to have a memorable outdoor experience.
 The newly transformed space enhances community wellbeing through thoughtful landscape design and improved access, acting as a new backyard for the Hornsby locals and tourists passing through.

 The Brief